What is exciting to you about chairing the Executive Board of Dedman College of Humanities and Sciences?

 It is always rewarding to work on behalf of an organization that has given so much to you at critical times in your life.
 Bill and I really enjoyed serving SMU as Parent Leadership Chairs while our daughters were students.
 We continue to co-chair the Denver Campaign Steering Committee, but moving into another role within the SMU community was an easy decision for me.
 Dedman College has a special place in my heart, as the College from which I earned my SMU degree.
 The College was known as “University College” when I first enrolled but during my tenure as a student, the Dedman family graciously endowed it, and it was renamed in their honor.

-I was thrilled to be asked to join the College’s Executive Board last year and am excited about taking on the challenging role as its chair.
-I have the good fortune of having fabulous predecessors who remain active on the Executive Board.
-Pierce Allman and Leighton Steward are very active patrons along with both Nancy Dedman and Bob Dedman, Jr. Plus, Dedman College is in great hands with Dean Bill Tsutsui at its helm; I am thrilled to be working with such an enthusiastic leader.
+I am thrilled to chair the Dedman College Executive Board and have the good fortune of having fabulous predecessors who remain active on the Executive Board.
+Pierce Allman and Leighton Steward are very active patrons along with both Nancy Dedman and Bob Dedman, Jr. Plus, Dedman College is in great hands with Dean Tom DiPiero at its helm; I am thrilled to be working with such an enthusiastic leader.
 I plan to do my part along with the Executive Board to advance and enhance Dedman College.

 Describe your background and how SMU helped you get to where you are right now.